ValDesu/japp/README.md

 ## 🔜 Future Development

+🛑Right now, we are just putting out a proof of concept.
+For the released version of JAPP, the dictionary will be in our own database (stop using Jisho API), and the cards-deck relationship will be different, optimizing queries and statistics.🛑

 We're always working to improve JAPP, and we have big plans for the future, including:

 - Authentication with Google account to keep track of your activities and stats! 🔐